msyriac/dionysus/README.md

 ![butter-pass](https://coubsecure-s.akamaihd.net/get/b56/p/coub/simple/cw_timeline_pic/13c249557a5/32028402520b27a9e0bff/med_1433953458_image.jpg)

-dio: What is my purpose?
+_dio_: What is my purpose?

-msyriac: You send emails.
+_msyriac_: You send emails.

-dio: Oh my god...
+_dio_: Oh my god...

+This bot sends out a reminder email, and a second email with a randomly chosen location for a Happy Hour meet-up.

 # Suggesting new places